 I'm heartbroken.
 If you knew Kazz, I'm sure you are too.

 So the first thing I'm going to do is talk about the National Suicide Prevention Lifeline.
 If you have suicidal thoughts, please call 1-800-273-8255 and get help.
 I don't know who you are out there reading this right now.
 I just know that Kazz was somebody special, that the world was a better place with him in it, and whoever you are, there are people who feel the same way about you.
 Hell, there are total strangers, people who have never even met you, who feel that way about you, and they're on the other end of that phone call.

 Pass that along to anybody who you think needs to hear it.

 And now I'm going to talk about Kazz.

 I'd known Kazz since 2002, a time when people still used messageboards, and "Internet celebrity" meant guys like Scott Sharkey.
 Sharkey had a community built around him, in the #finalfight IRC channel; one of the admins there, who went by Terra in those days and goes by Maou in these ones, started a messageboard at boards.pyoko.org.

 Kazz signed up in the early days.
 He posted a GIF called Man Gun.
-It was a bipedal horse, holding a gun that fired men instead of bullets.
-I believe the gun said "MAN GUN" on the side.

 He started a thread called "Pretend It's a Restaurant" (subtitle: "Pretending is fun!").